Proposal: Go Language Support via Custom GOOS

 Go is the implementation language of CUE, the configuration language planned for system manifests.
 Beyond CUE, Go has a large ecosystem of systems software (container runtimes, network tools, observability agents) that would be valuable to run on capOS without rewriting.

-explores the native alternative: a custom GOOS=capos that lets Go programs
+This proposal explores the native path: a custom GOOS=capos that lets Go

 Why Go is Hard